 - Elizabeth Ashford: “Severe Poverty as an Unjust Emergency” (forthcoming in Philanthropy and Philosophy, Oxford University Press).

-- Theron Pummer and Hilary Greaves are co-editing a volume called Effective Altruism: Philosophical Issues (under review with Oxford University Press), which would likely include the following contributions: James Lenman, “On the Very Idea of Making the World a Better Place”; William MacAskill, “On the Definition of Effective Altruism”; Stephanie Collins, “Beyond Altruism and Individualism”; Ben Sachs, “Effective Exhorting”; Emma Saunders-Hastings, “Effective Altruism and the Problem of Paternalism”; Richard Chappell, “Overriding Virtue”; L.A.
+- Theron Pummer and Hilary Greaves are co-editing a volume called Effective Altruism: Philosophical Issues (under contract with Oxford University Press), which would likely include the following contributions: James Lenman, “On the Very Idea of Making the World a Better Place”; William MacAskill, “On the Definition of Effective Altruism”; Stephanie Collins, “Beyond Altruism and Individualism”; Ben Sachs, “Effective Exhorting”; Emma Saunders-Hastings, “Effective Altruism and the Problem of Paternalism”; Richard Chappell, “Overriding Virtue”; L.A.
 Paul (with Jeff Sebo), “Effective Altruism and Transformative Values”; Amanda Askell, “Effective Altruism and the Problem of Weak Estimates”; Andreas Mogensen “Should you let one drown to save a greater number through donations?”; and more.